KaeroDot/info-strings/README.md

 ## GNU Octave package

 ## Matlab scripts
-I try to keep Matlab compatibility, however it irritates me quite a lot.
-Matlab language is superior to GNU Octave possibilities.
+I try to keep Matlab compatibility, however it irritates me quite a lot, because Matlab language is inferior to GNU Octave possibilities.

 Scripts for Matlab are generated from GNU Octave scripts using _octave2matlab_ by _thierr26_.
 See [octave2matlab github webpage](https://github.com/thierr26/octave2matlab "octave2matlab").
-Run script XXX to convert Matlab scripts from GNU Octave scripts.
+Run script `convert_scripts_octave_to_matlab` to convert Matlab scripts from GNU Octave scripts.

 Currently the conversion have some bugs and must be fixed manually.
 XXX